AgriPath: A Systematic Exploration of Architectural Trade-offs for Crop Disease Classification: Evaluation Analysis

 \subsection{CNN-Based Models under Domain Shift}

 To calibrate task difficulty, two naïve reference classifiers were evaluated.
-A Random classifier achieved an F1-score of 0.013, consistent with chance performance, while a Majority-class baseline achieved an F1-score of 0.0006, indicating the absence of a dominant class and confirming the non-triviality of the task.
+A Random classifier achieved an F1-score of 1.9, consistent with chance performance, while a Majority-class baseline achieved 1.5 macro-recall, indicating the absence of a dominant class and confirming the non-triviality of the task.

-A ResNet-50 CNN pretrained on ImageNet and fine-tuned for crop disease classification represents a conventional supervised baseline~\citep{ISLAM2023100764, KM2023105836}.
-When trained and evaluated on the combined lab and field dataset, it achieves an F1-score of 0.910, demonstrating that CNN-based models can perform very effectively when training and test conditions are aligned (see \Cref{tab:cnn-full} for hyperparameter sweep).
-Notably, the same model attains a lab-only F1-score of 0.973, indicating particularly strong performance in controlled imaging environments.
+CNN baselines (ResNet-50 and ConvNeXt-Tiny), pretrained on ImageNet and fine-tuned for crop disease classification, represent conventional supervised approaches~\citep{ISLAM2023100764, KM2023105836}.
+When trained and evaluated on the combined lab and field dataset, CNN models achieve F1-scores above 91, demonstrating strong performance when training and test conditions are aligned, with ConvNeXt-Tiny achieving the strongest combined and field performance within this family.
+Both models attain lab-only F1-scores above 97, indicating particularly strong performance in controlled imaging environments.

-However, this performance is highly sensitive to changes in the data distribution.
-As shown in \Cref{tab:generalise_table}, when evaluated exclusively on field images, the CNN’s F1-score decreases from 0.973 (Lab) to 0.703 (Field), corresponding to a relative reduction of \(\approx\) 27.75\%.
-Under more extreme mismatch, a CNN trained only on lab images achieves a lab F1-score of 0.968 but degrades to a field F1-score of 0.045, indicating almost complete failure to transfer to in-the-wild conditions (\(\approx\) 95.35\% collapse).
-The converse pattern is also observed: a CNN trained only on field data achieves a relatively strong field F1-score (0.737) but performs poorly on lab images (0.133).
+However, performance is highly sensitive to changes in data distribution.
+As shown in \Cref{tab:generalise_table}, CNN performance decreases substantially under domain shift, with F1-scores dropping from $\approx$97 (Lab) to $\approx$70–75 (Field) under full-dataset training ($\approx$25.6\% relative reduction).
+Under more extreme mismatch, CNNs trained only on lab images achieve lab F1-scores above 96 but degrade to field F1-scores below 7, indicating near-complete failure to transfer to in-the-wild conditions ($\approx$94.5\% collapse).
+The converse pattern is also observed: models trained only on field data achieve strong field performance (up to 78.8) but perform poorly on lab images ($\approx$13) relative to other architectures.

-Taken together, these results indicate that CNN-based classifiers learn highly domain-specific visual representations that support excellent performance under controlled conditions but generalise poorly across acquisition settings.
-This behaviour suggests that CNNs are well suited to laboratory-based disease classification pipelines with standardised imaging protocols, but their reliability degrades substantially when applied to heterogeneous field environments.
+Taken together, these results indicate that CNN-based classifiers learn representations that are highly sensitive to training domain composition.
+While ConvNeXt-Tiny improves cross-domain performance relative to ResNet-50, both architectures exhibit similar failure under extreme domain mismatch.
+This behaviour suggests that CNNs are well suited to controlled imaging pipelines, but their reliability degrades substantially when applied across heterogeneous acquisition settings.